vcflib/bio-vcf/README.md

     --eval '[r.chrom,r.pos,r.pos+1]' > test.bed
 ```

-bio-vcf comes with a sensible parser definition language (it is 100%
+bio-vcf comes with a sensible parser definition language (interestingly it is 100%
-Ruby), as well as primitives for set analysis.
+Ruby), an embedded Ragel parser for INFO and FORMAT header definitions, as well as primitives for set analysis.
 Few
 assumptions are made about the actual contents of the VCF file (field
-names are resolved on the fly), so bio-vcf should practically work with
+names are resolved on the fly), so bio-vcf should work with
 all VCF files.

 To fetch all entries where all samples have depth larger than 20 use